kizniche/Mycodo/mycodo-manual.rst

-It is recommended to output a test string to a text file to verify the output is as expected, with a command such as the following (for a Conditional using the Raspberry Pi CPU temperature Input as the measurement):
+It is recommended to output a test string to a text file to verify the output is as expected, with a command such as the following (for a Function using the Raspberry Pi CPU temperature Input as the measurement):

 ::